vbhati/ndegree_project_5_neighborhoodmap/README.md

 ## Neighborhood Map
 #### http://in-the-neighborhood.appspot.com/

-In The Neighborhood website displays nearby (using user's current coordinates if allowed or default location) cafe locations on Google map.
+"In The Neighborhood" website displays nearby (using user's current coordinates if allowed or default location) cafe locations on Google map.
 It implements following functionalities:

 1. Lists cafe's in the form of markers on map as well as text in a list.

 2. List can be viewed using hamburger icon on the page.